 As part of my mission to ride the railways of Southeast Asia, one of the things I wanted to do in Da Lat was to ride the restored section of the Da Lat-Thap Cham railway.

 The train used to run from Thap Cham on the North-South railway to Da Lat.
 It was built by the French, and as far as I know, it’s the only hill-station railway in Southeast Asia.
-This railway has long since been out of service, but a small section was restored for use as a tourist train.
+This railway has long since been out of service, but there are plans to restore the Da Lat Thap Cham railway in the future.
+A small section has since been restored for use as a tourist train.
 The service runs to Trai Mat, which is 7km away.
-I will have a separate post of the Da Lat – Trai Mat Railway.

 Even if you aren’t getting the train, it’s worth visiting the station for the architecture alone.
 It also seems to be a hotspot for photo opportunities, as there were more people here taking photos than got on the train.